Why are graduate students important to Penn?

 The Columbia decision determined that graduate students belong to a category of workers who qualify for the protections and provisions of the National Labor Relations Act (NLRA).
 The NLRB oversees the process by which graduate students petition to have the Columbia precedent applied to them and elect a collective bargaining representative (i.e. GET-UP).

-We would begin by asking our members to sign “authorization cards,” which is the legal mechanism by which graduate students petition the NLRB to hold a referendum to determine whether the majority of graduate students would like GET-UP to represent them in collective bargaining negotiations.
-GET-UP would need to file a total number of authorization cards equal to or greater than 30% of the proposed bargaining unit in order to trigger an election.
+We began by asking our members to sign “authorization cards.”
+These are the legal mechanism by which graduate students petition the NLRB to hold a referendum to determine whether the majority of graduate students would like GET-UP to represent them in collective bargaining negotiations.
+On May 30, 2017, GET-UP filed the authorization cards representing a strong majority of graduate student workers in the proposed bargaining unit.
+Per the NLRB, this number must be equal to or greater than 30% of the proposed bargaining unit in order to trigger an election.

 This petition also asks the NLRB to apply the Columbia precedent to graduate students at Penn.
 The university can ask for hearings to determine the applicability of this precedent to graduate students, as well as to determine the validity of the proposed bargaining unit.
 According to NLRB guidelines, there should not be a gap greater than 21 days between filing authorization cards and holding an election, which limits the possibility of using hearings as a delaying tactic.